 Musical theatre where the use of music advances the story, shall not be used in this contest.
-This includes some versions of titles found on the approved lists where "various dramatizations" are permissible. (i.e. Alice in Wonderland and Man of La Mancha have several musical versions.)
+This includes some versions of titles found on the approved lists where "various dramatizations"

+Ten Calendar Days Prior to Your FIRST Contest are permissible. (i.e. Alice in Wonderland and Man of La Mancha have several musical versions.)